-Balance Sheet Classification ne 26, 009 December 26, 2008
+Balance Sheet Classification une 26, 2009 December 26, 2008

-Gain (loss) on interest

-rate hedge contracts Other current liabilities \$ (4,645) \$ (4,936)
+Gain (loss) on interest rate hedge contracts Other current liabilities \$ (4,645) \$ (4,936)

-Gain (loss) on foreign

-currency forward contracts
+Gain (loss) on foreign currency forward contracts

 Gains \$ 352 \$ 1,868

 Losses (428) (670)

 Net Accounts receivable \$ 1,198

-Other current liabilites \$ (76)
+current liabilites Other \$ (76)

-- 11. In September 2006, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards (SFAS) No. 157, "Fair Value Measurements."
+Value Measurements."
 This statement establishes a consistent framework for measuring fair value and expands disclosures on fair market value measurements.
 SFAS No. 157 was effective for the Company starting in fiscal 2008 for financial assets and liabilities.
 With respect to non-financial assets and liabilities, the statement was effective for the Company starting in fiscal 2009.
-The adoption of this statement as it pertains to non-financial assets and liabilities had no significant impact on the consolidated financial statements. - 12.
-The Company has evaluated subsequent events through the time the financial statements were approved for issuance on July 22, 2009.
+The adoption of this statement as it pertains to non-financial assets and liabilities had no significant impact on the consolidated financial statements.

+12. The Company has evaluated subsequent events through the time the financial statements were approved for issuance on July 22, 2009.